 More than any other time in history, understanding international cryptocurrency law is essential.
-Not only is it needed to help investors make sound decisions when investing abroad, but with cryptocurrencies being the focus of military actions today, knowing the law may be the difference between prison and freedom.
+It is needed to help investors make sound decisions when investing abroad since cryptoassets have a different legal standing from jurisdiction to jurisdiction.
+Therefore, knowing the law may save you from prison.

 Three Reasons for the Murky Regulatory Environment

-We should begin by clarifying a point.
-Most nations do not have an active or specific position on cryptocurrency legislation.
-There are three reasons why this is so.
+The majority of nations do not have an active or specific position on cryptocurrency legislation.
+There are three main reasons why.

-First, cryptocurrencies are fringe issues.
-While several major nations like the United States and France are actively considering crypto regulations, these laws are low priority and tend to be pushed back or ignored for bigger bills or proposals, such as Brexit in the UK and France or the New Green Deal in the U.S. Typically, cryptocurrency bills must go through several rounds of proposal and consideration before they are finally approved.
+Firstly, cryptocurrencies are fringe issues.
+While several major nations like the United States and France are actively considering crypto regulations, these laws are low priority and tend to be pushed back or ignored for more major bills or proposals.
+Typically, cryptocurrency bills must go through several rounds of proposal and consideration before they are finally approved.

-Second, many of the smaller nations are waiting for the big nations to make up their minds or for mass adoption of blockchain technology to force their hands.
+Secondly, many of the smaller nations are waiting for the big nations to make up their minds or for mass adoption of blockchain technology to force their hands.
 This, while frustrating, seems to be prudent.
-With technology advancement being a moving target, “watch and wait” may be the best option for nations where legislative changes are difficult or time-consuming or where disagreements on monetary policies with the United States, China, or the European Union may be disruptive.
+With technology advancement being a moving target, “watch and wait” may be the best option for smaller nations.

 The Takeaway for Investors

 For now, it is imperative to track changes to international cryptocurrency law.
-Taking the temperature of the regulatory environment for ICOs is a wise course for any investor wading into the space.
-Understanding the ever-changing nature of regulation serves an investor well because keeping an eye on regulatory trends will enable investors to avoid running afoul of the legal requirements that come with investment.
+Taking the temperature of the regulatory environment for ICOs and STOs is a wise course for any investor wading into the space.
+Keeping an eye on regulatory trends will enable investors to avoid running afoul of the legal requirements that come with investment.

-It is the responsibility of the investor to do his or her due diligence before investing in any ICO.
+As for token offerings, it is the responsibility of the investor to do his or her due diligence before investing.
 While regulations can help to reduce the investment risk, the best risk reduction practice is extensive research and preparation.

 The Bitcoin Market Journal can help with that.
-Our team of investment analysts conducts deep research and analysis of pre-ICOs, ICOs, and altcoins.
-Join our community of investors today by subscribing to the Bitcoin Market Journal newsletter today!
+Our team of investment analysts conducts deep research and analysis of digital currencies and tokens.